-His research broadly focuses on: Social Demography, Health, Family, Neighborhood, and Statistical Methods.
-His current topics of investigation use statistical and/or computational techniques to 1) examine the contextual drivers that shape and perpetuate health differentials over the life course, especially the potential synergistic effects and interactions between neighborhood context, family dynamics, and social relationships; 2) uncover the early-life precursors and underlying social mechanisms behind stratified life trajectories, such as gendered expectations, network ties, and assortative mating, that contribute to the intricate tapestry of health and social stratification; 3) utilizing comparative approach to study variegated social processes along the life course led to diverging population health trajectories.
+His research broadly focuses on: Social Demography, Health, Family, Neighborhoods, and Statistical Methods.
+His current topics of investigation use statistical and/or computational techniques to 1) examine how social contexts of the family and neighborhood affect human well-being over the life course; 2) uncover the early-life precursors and underlying social mechanisms, such as gendered expectations and racial biases, that shape, perpetuate, and reproduce health and social stratification from one generation to the next using temporal and developmental perspective; 3) utilizing comparative approach to study variegated social processes along the life course led to diverging population health trajectories.

 His research work has been published in Social Forces, Lancet Regional Health, and Journal of Computational Social Science, among other peer-reviewed journals.